Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 3. First/Landing page is "Lookup and Translate".
 It allows user to perform lookup and translate operations on terminology service.

-4. For Lookup, Enter code & select code system, Click on lookup button to get the code details from terminology service.
+4. For Lookup, Enter code & select code system, Click on lookup button to get theï¿½code details from terminology service.

 	<img src="./images/image3.png" height="380">

 	The reponse json is shown in "Response" text area and some important details from response are also shown in table at bottom of the page for easy readability.

-5. For Translate, Enter code, select source system & target system, Click on Translate button to get the default Terminology mappings between source code and target code.
+5. For Translate, Enter code, select source system & target system, Click onï¿½Translate button to get the default Terminology mappings between source code and target code.

 	<img src="./images/image4.png" height="380">